RickIsGone/sort-visualizer/README.md

 # Introduction
-this is an app i made to show how diffrent sorting algorithms work
+this is an app i made to show how different sorting algorithms work
 # A video from the app
 ![A video that shows how to app works](sort_visualizer.gif)